montrealelixir/playbook/guides/video_production/README.md

 - Stop video recording when no more questions
 - Turn off HDMI capturing

-Note: we do record the questions, but at the moment, we are not using including them in the final video edit.
-But we never know.
+Note: we do record the questions, but currently, we are not including them in the final video edit.

 ## Pack equipment

-Make sure to not forget any cables on location.
+Do not forget any cables on location.

 ## Video Editing